nlpsandbox/date-annotator-example/.github/ISSUE_TEMPLATE/issue_report.md

 ---
 name: Issue report
-about: Report a problem with this project or its documentation
+about: Report a problem with this project or its documentation.
 labels: Bug
 ---